Affordable Housing

 Regional First Home Buyer Guarantee (RFHBG)

-• The Regional First Home Buyer Guarantee aims to support eligible regional home buyers to buy a home sooner
+• The Regional First Home Buyer Guarantee aims to support eligible regional home buyers to buy a home sooner.

 • Under the Regional First Home Buyer Guarantee, eligible home buyers can purchase a modest home with a deposit of as little as 5 per cent (lenders credit criteria apply).